Lham71/Maximising-Neural-Information-Processing/README.md

 https://arxiv.org/abs/1509.08731

 I uploaded our team's paper on empowerment calculation/optimization on my repository.
-You can find my implementation of the paper .
+You can find my implementation of the paper available in this repository.